 Recovery from trafficking is a process.
-During the process, a CSEC informed, and trauma informed individual must design a plan with the potential or confirmed victim of CSEC to increase their safety as well as the safety of any individual assisting them.
-Engaging a potential or confirmed victim of CSEC in safety planning requires patience and skill.
-Helpful tips on engaging and building rapport with a potential or confirmed victim of CSEC are provided as an attachment to this policy (CSEC Policy Attachment, 02: Ground Rules for Interaction).
+During the process, a CSEC informed and trauma informed individual must design a plan with the CSEC to increase their safety as well as the safety of any individual assisting them.
+Engaging a CSEC in safety planning requires patience and skill.
+Helpful tips on engaging and building rapport with CSEC are provided as an attachment to this policy (CSEC Policy Attachment, 02: Ground Rules for Interaction).

-It should be noted that language plays a significant role in interactions and interventions with potential or confirmed victim of CSEC.
+It should be noted that language plays a significant role in interactions and interventions with CSEC.
 "Safety planning" is language familiar to professionals and may seem innocuous.
-However, many potential or confirmed victims of CSEC do not see themselves as "unsafe" and asking or implying that they are unsafe may be a deterrent to their accepting information to better care for themselves.
-Care should also be taken to not legitimatize a potential or confirmed victim of CSEC's exploitation by referring to it as "work" or the trafficker as an "employer" (CSEC Policy Attachment 03: Do's and Don'ts for appropriate engagement with CSEC victims).
+However, many CSEC do not see themselves as "unsafe" and asking or implying that they are unsafe may be a deterrent to their accepting information to better care for themselves.
+Care should also be taken to not legitimatize a CSEC's exploitation by referring to it as "work" or the trafficker as an "employer" (CSEC Policy Attachment 03: Do's and Don'ts for appropriate engagement with CSEC victims).

-- 1. Assessing a potential or confirmed victim of CSEC safety is an ongoing process that must be considered at various points of involvement including: - a.
+- 1. Assessing CSEC safety is an ongoing process that must be considered at various points of involvement including: - a.
 At initial contact to address immediate safety needs. - b.
 During comprehensive, individualized service planning to address ongoing safety needs. - c.
 At regularly scheduled MDT to address any new safety needs. - d.
 In response to crisis events or upon return from runaway to address immediate/new safety needs. - 2.
-In addition to addressing a potential or confirmed victim of CSEC's physical safety, it is also important to consider their emotional safety.
-The trauma and isolation experienced by a potential or confirmed victim of CSEC can make it difficult to process information and build relationships.
+In addition to addressing CSEC's physical safety, it is also important to consider their emotional safety.
+The trauma and isolation experienced by CSEC can make it difficult to process information and build relationships.
 They need supportive caregivers, treatment providers and a CSEC mentor-advocate who can provide emotional safety through unconditional acceptance and support throughout the course of care.
 Key aspects of emotional safety include providing: - a.
-Validation, as many potential or confirmed victim of CSEC encounters do not recognize they are hurt. - b.
+Validation, as many people CSEC encounter do not recognize they are hurt. - b.
 A calm and welcoming environment. - c.
-Choices. - Opportunities for small successes. - 3.
-A CSEC safety assessment should be conducted to assess current risk of harm to the potential or confirmed victim of CSEC or their family members.
+Choices. - d.
+Opportunities for small successes. - A CSEC safety assessment should be conducted to assess current risk of harm to the CSEC or their family members.
 The CSEC Safety Assessment Guide is used to assess safety and documented in UNITY Case Notes, type "CSEC," and should at minimum, include: - a.
-Traffickers' location and affiliation with organized crime. - b.
-History of threats or violence made by the trafficker against the potential or confirmed victim of CSEC or others. - c.
+Traffickers location and affiliation with organized crime. - b.
+History of threats or violence made by the trafficker against the CSEC or others. - c.
 Fears about potential safety issues, including risk of lethality. - d.
-Other connections to the trafficker or associates. - e.
-A potential or confirmed victim of CSEC's participation in prosecution of the trafficker, risk of retaliation and whether the trafficker is in custody. - 4.
-Other potential or confirmed victim of CSEC safety considerations include: - a.
-Risk of harm to a potential or confirmed victim of CSEC's family from the trafficker or associates, including members of an organized crime network or gang. - b.
-Increased risk from complacent family members or friends. - c.
-Potential risks by linking the youth to his/her community and the potential connections to the trafficker or associates. - d.
-Potential risks to service providers from the trafficker or associates.
+Other connections to the trafficker or associates.